patryk-makarewicz/business-card-kamil-kruczek/readme.md

 # General info

-This is a business card of Kamil Kruczek the owner of FCL.
+This is a business card of Kamil Kruczek the owner of FLC.

 FLC Foreign Language Centre - The best language center.